Netflix/dgs/docs/federation.md

 }
 ```
 When redefining a type, only the id field, and the fields you're adding need to be listed.
-Other fields, such as `title` for `Show` are provided by the Shows DGS and do not need to be specified unless you are using it in the schema.
+Other fields, such as `title` for `Show` type are provided by the Shows DGS and do not need to be specified unless you are using it in the schema.
 Federation makes sure the fields provided by all DGSs are combined into a single type for returning the results of a query.

+!!!info
+    Don't forget to use the @external directive if you define a field that doesn't belong to your DGS, but you need to reference it.

 ## Implementing a Federated Type
 The very first step to get started is to generate Java types that represent the schema.